 - Since it is so readily available, Carrara marble is typically one of the cheaper countertop materials.
 It is often priced well below any other stone and it looks classic and timeless.

 - If your heart is set on a higher priced stone, look for a remnant slab at the local stone yard or countertop fabricator.
 These are simply the leftover pieces from other projects.
-There’s nothing physically wrong with them, they just weren’t needed.
+There’s nothing physically wrong with them, they just weren’t needed for a previous job.
 Because you need such a relatively small size for this kind of project, you might score a beautiful stone at a great price.

 - Another budget idea is to shorten the length of the island; fewer cabinets and less countertop will always be cheaper.
-Place a small bench or seat at the end of the island, or leave a larger aisle between the island and the adjacent wall/shelf/clothing.
+Place a small bench or seat at the end for a closet island with seating.
+Or leave a larger aisle between the island and the adjacent wall/shelf/clothing.

 Pin this for later: